H1B denied and looking for options to stay in the USA? Read on to find out ways to change status or file another H1B application.

 An employer can only file a request for H1B withdrawal if you stop working for them.
 It is important to understand an employee is obligated by USCIS to file the withdrawal once you have left the organization.
-Employer has no choice.
+The employer has no choice.

-The NOIR is dangerous and affect your stay in USA.
-These days, USCIS is issuing notice of intent to revoke to people who got their first lottery selected H1B approval for “in-house” projects.
+The NOIR is dangerous and affects your stay in the USA.
+These days, USCIS is issuing the notice of intent to revoke to people who got their first lottery selected H1B approval for “in-house” projects.

-If a NOIR is finally approved for the first cap subjected H1B, you have no option but to apply again in next H1B lottery season that starts in April.
-You will also need to leave US immediately.
+If a NOIR is finally approved for the first ‘cap-subject H1B’, you have no option but to apply again in the next H1B lottery season that starts in April.
+You will also need to leave the US immediately.

 Some people also plan their exit from company using the 60 day grace period but I do not recommend doing it.